Major Types of Giving

 INCOME TAXES

-From cash to in-kind items, your charitable donations can qualify you for tax deductions at the end of the year, lowering your taxable income and potentially increasing your tax refund.
-Keep official, itemized records of all of your donations so that you can prove to the IRS that you made the charitable contributions you say you did.
-To qualify for deductions, the charity also needs to be a legitimate non-profit, according to the IRS, so be sure to look up the organization with the IRS' search tool before you donate.
-Houses of worship (like churches, mosques, temples and synagogues) are automatically considered qualified non-profits.
+From cash to in-kind items, or contributions to donor-advised funds, your charitable donations can qualify you for tax deductions at the end of the year, lowering your taxable income and potentially increasing your tax refund.
+Keep official, itemized records of all your donations so that you can prove to the IRS that you made the charitable contributions you say you did.
+According to the IRS, the charity also needs to be a legitimate nonprofit for you to qualify for deductions.
+So, be sure to look up the organization using the IRS search tool before you donate.
+Houses of worship like churches, mosques, temples and synagogues are automatically considered qualified nonprofits.

 GIFT TAXES